mnemnion/marmalade/source/marmalade.md

 Arachne has some work to do in our :prose as well.
 Most links are not her business, rather Athena's.
 Arachne does need to look in any local links for more source code that may contain weavable code blocks.

 Arachne won't look for these kinds of links in headers, only in :prose blocks.
 Let's write a little `re-parse` grammar to find these kinds of links.
-First, let's [add one](docs/intro.md).

 Currently there's a behavior in the grammar that prevents the last line from being part of the paragraph.
 I've tagged it as :last-line, so we can `transform` it into :prose.